Non-finite verb forms: no comer, fue caminando...

 GerundioRespuesta corta (Short answer)-¿Qué haces? -Buscando piso. (-What are you doing? -Looking for an apartment.)

-GerundioIndicar cómo o dónde (Indicate how or where)Fue caminando por la calle.
+GerundioIndicar cómo o dónde (To indicate how or where)Fue caminando por la calle.
 (He/She went walking down the street.)

-GerundioIndicar la manera (Indicate the way)Aprende comparando precios.
+GerundioIndicar la manera (To indicate the way/manner)Aprende comparando precios.
 (He/She learns by comparing prices.)

-ParticipioDescribir el estado (Describe the state)El piso está amueblado.
+ParticipioDescribir el estado (To describe the state)El piso está amueblado.
 (The apartment is furnished.)

 Exercise 1: Multiple choice